 To organize effectively, you will have to do some research.

 First, measure your space so you know in advance what will fit.

 Next, list and categorize all the items you plan to store and organize so you know how many shelves and containers you will need.
-Many retailers change their inventory seasonally, so you may not be able to find that same container later if you discover that you need more.
+Many retailers change their inventory seasonally, so you may not be able to find that same container later if you discover you need more of that size.

 Just a little extra effort will help you find exactly what solutions fit your needs.

-I have several digital tools I use regularly to keep my projects and files organized.
+I have several digital tools I use to keep my projects and files organized.

 You don’t have to use the same tools I use to organize your digital assets, but I encourage you to find a system that works for you.
 There are plenty apps and programs to choose from, and many of them have instructional videos on YouTube to walk you through set up.